 Yes, if you want to take advantage this government scheme, you may not have long.
-The current scheme only runs until early 2021 and the new version will only last for two years until March 2023.
+This new version will only last for two years until March 2023.
 This may sound like a long time, but remember you’ll need time to save up a deposit and apply for a mortgage, and find your first home to buy.

 Saying that, there’s a good chance that the government may extend the equity scheme again in 2023, or introduce a replacement.
 But don’t bet on it.

 On the one hand politicians are worried that the scheme is distorting the first-time buyer property market.
 But they are equally worried that ending it will prevent thousands of first-time buyers getting on to the property ladder in the future.

 How do I qualify for the equity scheme?

 Help to Buy buyers outside London must be able to fund both up to 80% (60% in the capital) of their home through a mortgage and the deposit, which must be at least 5% of the property’s purchase price.
 The government will lend you 20% of the purchase price (40% in London) for a new build.
-The maximum purchase price is £600,000 and it must be your only residence.
+The maximum purchase price is £600,000 (in London) and it must be your only residence.